cobalt2727/L4T-Megascript/README.md

 ## Scripts
 Some of our included program install scripts are below:

-- Initial Setup: Installs the swapfile, joycon mouse, 2.0 GHz overclock, SDL2 etc
+- Initial Setup: Installs the joycon mouse, flapack fix, SDL2 etc
-- Update: Update your programs (APT, Flatpak, maybe someday automatic source code builds)
+- Update: Update your programs (APT, Flatpak, dolphin emulator, maybe someday automatic source code builds)
 - Dolphin: Gamecube and Wii emulator, latest development version
-- Citra: 3DS emulator (THE SCRIPT WILL NOT WORK ON 18.04, WAIT FOR SWITCHROOT TO RELEASE A WORKING 20.04/20.10 IMAGE)
+- Citra: 3DS emulator (THE SCRIPT WILL NOT WORK ON 18.04 and is hidden, WAIT FOR SWITCHROOT TO RELEASE A WORKING 20.04/20.10 IMAGE)
 - Moonlight-qt: stream games from your PC as long as it has an Nvidia (with Gamestream) or AMD (with Sunshine) GPU!
 - Minecraft Bedrock (Android Version) - Android Minecraft Bedrock Version.
 Ownership of the Android Version Required (controllers function but may cause Minecraft to crash on launch)
 - MultiMC Minecraft Java - Mincraft Java Launcher, Instance, and Mod Manager